mpolednik/mpolednik.github.io/_posts/2017-07-13-software-engineer-meets-ansible.md

 ## Introduction

 "Ansible is the simplest way to automate apps and IT infrastructure."
 Or at least that's what they say.
-I've been thinking of it for quite a while but only recently decided to give it a go (for last two days!).
-How does Ansible work in slightly unusual software development setup?
-Let's see.
+I've been thinking of it for quite a while but only recently decided to give it a go (like, two days ago!).
+Let's see how Ansible works in slightly unusual software development setup.

 <!--more-->